-The diagnostic criteria for preeclampsia have changed over time and there is international variability (Appendix C).
-Any standard diagnostic criterion for preeclampsia was allowed, as defined by the study.
-For evidence on KQs pertaining to the benefits and harms (KQ1 and KQ5) of preeclampsia screening for maternal, fetal, and infant health outcomes and the accuracy of screening for detecting women with preeclampsia (KQ4), we considered studies of screening occurring from 20 weeks of gestation until delivery since widely used diagnostic criteria for preeclampsia specify that it occurs after 20 weeks' gestation.
-For KQs relating to risk assessment (KQ2 and KQ3), we included studies evaluating risk assessment tools applied in the first 20 weeks of pregnancy, prior to the onset of disease as defined by the diagnostic criteria for preeclampsia.
-One purpose of risk assessment would be to identify high-risk patients for low-dose aspirin prophylaxis, which may be more beneficial when begun early in the second trimester.
-Die Eligible study populations were pregnant women without a diagnosis of preeclampsia and asymptomatic for the condition.
+The diagnostic criteria for preeclampsia have changed over time and vary worldwide (Appendix C).78 Any standard diagnostic criterion for preeclampsia was allowed, as defined by the study.
+For evidence on KQs pertaining to the benefits and harms (KQs 1 and 5) of preeclampsia screening for maternal, fetal, and infant health outcomes and the accuracy of screening for detecting women with preeclampsia (KQ 4), we considered studies of screening occurring from 20 weeks' gestation until delivery, since widely used diagnostic criteria for preeclampsia specify that screening occur after 20 weeks' gestation.^{1,79} For KQs relating to risk assessment (KQs 2 and 3), we included studies evaluating risk assessment tools applied in the first 20 weeks of pregnancy, prior to the onset of disease as defined by the diagnostic criteria for preeclampsia.
+One purpose of risk assessment would be to identify high-risk patients who are eligible for low-dose aspirin prophylaxis, which may be more beneficial when begun early in the second trimester.^{80,81} Eligible study populations were pregnant women without a diagnosis of preeclampsia and asymptomatic for the condition.
 We did not exclude studies that included pregnant women with common chronic conditions often seen in primary care settings (i.e., chronic hypertension and diabetes mellitus) or those at elevated risk for preeclampsia.
-We did, however, exclude studies that solely focused on women seeking high-risk obstetric care, infertility treatment, inpatients, and other non-generalizable populations with select preexisting health conditions.
+We did, however, exclude studies that solely focused on women seeking high-risk obstetric care, infertility treatment, inpatients, and other nongeneralizable populations with select preexisting health conditions.

-The health outcomes we considered for KQ1 were any benefits or harms related to maternal, fetal, or infant health.
+Health outcomes considered for KQ 1 were any benefits or harms related to maternal, fetal, or infant health.
 We placed priority on health outcomes known to be directly related to preeclampsia, such as eclampsia, HELLP syndrome, organ damage or failure, fetal growth restriction, preterm delivery, low birth weight, stillbirth, and placental abruption, some of which are associated with both short- or long-term health and developmental consequences.

-The screening and risk assessment interventions we considered were point-of-care tests, measures, and evaluations conducted in routine primary prenatal care.
+Screening and risk assessment interventions considered were point-of-care tests, measures, and evaluations conducted in routine primary prenatal care.
 For screening, point-of-care blood pressure measurements using manual or automated devices and point-of-care urine tests for proteinuria with qualitative, quantitative, visual, or automated readings were included.
-When assessing the diagnostic accuracy of point-of-care urine tests used to detect proteinuria (KQ4a), we excluded studies that did not use a 24-hour urine test as the reference standard.
+When assessing the diagnostic accuracy of point-of-care urine tests used to detect proteinuria (KQ 4a), we excluded studies that did not use a 24-hour urine test as the reference standard.
 Secondary evaluations and tests used to assess preeclampsia severity or to confirm diagnosis were not included.

-For risk assessment (KQ2), our a priori inclusion/exclusion criteria aimed to include externally validated multiple variable risk assessment tools that used patient history and routinely collected clinical measures (e.g., BMI, weight, blood pressure).
+For risk assessment (KQ 2), our a priori inclusion/exclusion criteria aimed to include externally validated multivariable risk assessment tools that used patient history and routinely collected clinical measures (e.g., BMI, weight, blood pressure).
 We subsequently broadened our inclusion/exclusion criteria for risk assessment tools based on the low yield of potentially eligible studies, since most externally validated models to date also include serum markers, Doppler measures, or both.
 The serum marker and Doppler reading could be available for women who opt for aneuploidy testing in the first or early second trimester of pregnancy.
-Approximately 67 to 72 percent of pregnant women in the United States participate in aneuploidy screening, 82 so these markers could be available for a large proportion of prenatal care patients.
+Approximately 67 to 72 percent of pregnant women in the United States participate in aneuploidy screening,82 so these markers could be available for a large proportion of prenatal care patients.